-- Area of interest for which you are applying (i.e., Meaningful Watershed - Project title.
+Area of interest for which you are applying (i.e., Meaningful Watershed Educational Experiences for Students; Professional Development for Teachers related to Meaningful Watershed Educational Experiences; or Exemplary Programs.
+Project title.

 Project duration (12 to 36 month project period starting on the first of the month and ending on the last day of the month).
 Specify whether the project is being submitted with the intention of continuation beyond the first year.